pmean/build-website/text/06/PostmodernThought.md

 > Joel Best, in his book, Damned Lies and Statistics, has a very nice
 > argument for postmodernism when he states:
 >
-> > \"We sometimes talk about statistics as though they are facts that
+> > "We sometimes talk about statistics as though they are facts that
 > > simply exist, like rocks, completely independent of people, and that
 > > people gather statistics much as rock collectors pick up stones.
 > > This is wrong.
-All statistics are created through people\'s action:
+All statistics are created through people's action:
 > > people have to decide what to count and how to count it, people have
 > > to do the counting, and people have to interpret the resulting
 > > statistics, to decide what the numbers mean.
 All statistics are
-> > social products, the results of people\'s efforts.\"
+> > social products, the results of people's efforts."
 >
-> This is not to say that all statistics are bad, just that you can\'t
+> This is not to say that all statistics are bad, just that you can't
 > interpret them without first understanding the context in which they
 > were created.
 >
 > The same can be argued about EBM.
 Medical research is produced in a
 > social context, and failure to recognize this is a serious limitation
 > of EBM.
 Not to pick on a single medical specialty, but when someone
-> argues \"they\'re only saying this because they\'re surgeons\" that is
+> argues "they're only saying this because they're surgeons" that is
-> probably a good thing as long as you don\'t take it to the point of
+> probably a good thing as long as you don't take it to the point of
-> \"you can\'t trust anything that a surgeon tells you.\"
+> "you can't trust anything that a surgeon tells you."
 >
 > I suspect (but have to admit that this is just speculation) that the
-> authors of \"Deconstructing the evidence-based discourse in health
+> authors of "Deconstructing the evidence-based discourse in health
-> sciences: truth, power and fascism\" have adopted a postmodern
+> sciences: truth, power and fascism" have adopted a postmodern
 > position because they are upset at the EBM rejection of some forms of
 > alternative medicine.
 Indeed there are some in the alternative
 > medicine community who adopt an evidentiary perspective that places